Kakeru Kumagai: 2025

+2026

+Kumagai and Nishi opened the season by making their Super 1000 debut at the Malaysia Open.
+The pair advanced to the second round, where they were defeated by their compatriots Takuro Hoki and Yugo Kobayashi.
+He was part of the Japanese team that won Japan's first men's team title at the Asia Team Championships.
+In the final against China, Kumagai and Nishi defeated He Jiting and Ren Xiangyu in three games to help secure the victory.
+In April, Kumagai made his Asian Championships debut in Ningbo, China, partnering with Nishi in men's doubles.
+They defeated Peeratchai Sukphun and Pakkapon Teeraratsakul in the first round before being eliminated in the second round by Liang Weikeng and Wang Chang.
+In May, Kumagai competed in his first Thomas Cup in Horsens, where the team finished in fifth place.
+He achieved a career-high world ranking of 20 on 15 September.

 Achievements

 BWF World Tour (1 title, 3 runners-up)

 The BWF World Tour, which was introduced on 19 March 2017 and was held in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tours are divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300, and the BWF Tour Super 100.